 5. Know the difference between urgent and alarming.

 It is a good idea to introduce a note of urgency in your service reminder, but do this with a lightness of touch.
-For example, you can rely on warranties to help persuade residential customers to do a routing inspection on their electrical installation–since appliance manufacturers often provide warranties that only remain valid if the setup receives an annual service.
+For example, you can rely on warranties to help persuade residential customers to do a routine inspection on their electrical installation–since appliance manufacturers often provide warranties that only remain valid if the setup receives an annual service.

 If the customer is a property manager or planning to rent out the property, you might make a reference to the fact that a regular service record is important when putting a house on the market.
 Likewise, you can mention that inspection forms might be required in the event of an insurance claim.
 The phrase “peace of mind” often comes in handy here!